jeshocarmel/ip_location_mapper/README.md

     make push
 ```

-> Note: kindly check the Makefile before performing a push.
+> Note: kindly view the Makefile before performing a push.
 The dockerhub repository in Makefile points to **jeshocarmel/ip_location_mapper**

 ### To start the project on minikube